TABLE OF CONTENTS

 This will open the Gradebook Settings panel.
 Scroll down to the Overall Grade section and select Manage overall grade settings.

+This will open your Overall Grade.
 Under Select a Calculation Type, choose how you would like to calculate your overall grade.

-• Points: A points-based grade calculation displays a running total of the points students have earned out of the total number of points they may earn.
+- Points grade calculation: A points-based grade calculation displays a running total of the points students have earned out of the total number of points they may earn.

-• Weighted: A weighted total displays as a percentage of a final grade worth 100%.
+- Weighted grade calculation: A weighted total displays as a percentage of a final grade worth 100%.
 You can assign percentages to individual items or categories and decide to weigh the items proportionally or equally.

-• Advanced: Use a custom formula to calculate the overall grade.
+- Advanced grade calculation: Use a custom formula to calculate the overall grade.

 In the Overall Grade Settings area, select how the overall grade is displayed (points, percentage, letter, etc.).
 Check the option to Calculate grades based on points earned out of total graded points so that students can see their current grade in the course based on the assignments that they have already completed.